 Tunnels Beach, Kauai, Hawaii

-This crescent shaped bay is surrounded by palm and ironwood trees and the jungle and mountains serve as a beautiful backdrop.
-Due to the winds, kite surfing and wind surfing are popular activities here.
+This crescent-shaped bay is surrounded by palm and ironwood trees and the jungle and mountains serve as a beautiful backdrop.
+Due to the winds, kite surfing and windsurfing are popular activities here.
 Stock up on Hawaiian shirts, and get yourself to Tunnels beach.

 Kaputas Beach, Turkey